 Famous Art Deco Jewellery Pieces

-Art Deco era jewellery is wholly indicative of the period’s extravagance and decadence.
+Art Deco jewellery is wholly indicative of the period’s extravagance and decadence.
 Whilst each jewellery designer had their own unique spin on the clean lines of Art Deco design, there was an overarching theme of clean, linear patterns and contrasting combinations of light and dark colours seen in each piece of 1920s jewellery.